NassimRS/Cleaning-Data-Final-Assignment/CodeBook.md

 * `subject` - The ID of the test subject
 * `activity` - The type of activity performed when the corresponding measurements were taken

-## Code performs the following steps
+## Script performs the following steps

 * `Step1` The data was first uploaded and the training and test sets was merged to create one data set stored in df_merged
 * `Step2` The merged data was labeled based on features (Appropriately labels the data set with descriptive variable names) stored in df_features and added to df_merged